dshieble/DependentLinearProgramming/README.md

-This package contains a dependently typed implementation of the Simplex algorithm for solving linear programs.
+This package contains a dependently typed idris implementation of the Simplex algorithm for solving linear programs.
 The algorithm can solve linear programs in the following form:
 ```
 Maximize:
   c . x